SAP/olingo-jpa-processor-v4/README.md

 # Download and Installation
 The JPA Processor is a collection of [Maven](https://maven.apache.org) projects.
-To use it you need to clone the repository import the projects and declare a dependency to either the metadata generation only:
+To use it you need to clone the repository, import the projects and declare a dependency to either the metadata generation only:

 ```
 <dependency>